Kallemakela/MTS2MP4/README.md

 ## Usage

-0. Specify the source and destination directories in the script.
-You can change these by modifying the following lines in the script:
+0. Create an `.env` file in the same directory as the script and add the following lines:

 ```bash
 # Specify the source and destination directories